June 15, 2022

-- Yoast SEO-All-in-one SEO solution for WordPress.
+- Yoast All-in-one SEO solution for WordPress.
 It comes in both free and premium versions.
 I strongly advise that you familiarise yourself with their ultimate SEO guide

 - Titan Antispam & Security.
 Great spam blocker, that’s how it started and that’s what I use it for, but the premium version also includes security features.

 - Contact Form 7 is a very popular WordPress plugin that automatically creates a basic contact form for you.